DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how-to-test-the-api-effectively.md

 If you only see one school or cohort, request extra records so you can test multiple partnerships or transfers.

-## Use the header which allows them to perform actions in the future for testing correctly (`X-With-Server-Date`)
+## Use the header which allows you to perform actions in the future for testing correctly (`X-With-Server-Date`)

 Use the `X-With-Server-Date` header to simulate future dates when testing time-sensitive features.